-Students seeking support services from PALS on the basis of a diagnosed specific learning disability are required to submit documentation to verify eligibility.
+Students seeking support services from PALS on the basis of a diagnosed disability which may adversely impact educational performance are required to submit documentation to verify eligibility.
 The following guidelines are provided in the interest of assuring that evaluation reports are appropriate to document eligibility.
 The Director of PALS is available to consult with diagnosticians regarding any of these guidelines.

-1. Testing must be comprehensive.
-It is not acceptable to administer only one test for the purpose of diagnosis.
-Minimally, domains to be addressed must include (but are not limited to):
+1. Preferred testing should be comprehensive.
+Domains to be addressed should include (but are not limited to):

 a.
 Aptitude.
 The Wechsler Adult Intelligence Scale-Revised (WAIS-R) with subtest scores is the preferred instrument.

 b.
 Achievement.
-Current levels of functioning in reading, mathematics, and written language are required.
+Current levels of functioning in reading, mathematics, and written language are helpful.
 The preferred instruments are either the Woodcock-Johnson Psycho-educational Battery-Revised: Test of Achievement, or the Wechsler Individual Achievement Test.

 c.
 Information Processing.
 Specific areas of information processing (e.g., short and long term memory; sequential memory; auditory and visual perception/processing; processing speed) may be assessed.
 Use of subtests from the WAIS-R or the Woodcock-Johnson tests of Cognitive Ability is acceptable.

 2. Testing should be current.
 It is in the student's best interest to provide recent and appropriate documentation to assist in decision making about the student's need for accommodations in a college environment, which is academically very competitive.
 Updates to non-current testing will be considered.